seanchannel/autobluez/README.md

 ```
 $ sudo apt install git bluez bluez-tools screen expect-lite
 ```

+## What's in here

+* ```runtest```  - The main front-end user script for running test scripts
+* ```podnames``` - A list of BLE addresses for the test units with pod ID and other human-readable aliases
+* ```tests/``` - test scripts in sub-folders per section, and common scripts for all tests
+* ```logs/``` - a log for each 'podname-script', over-written by next script run
+* ```screenrc``` - critical settings for the ```screen``` utility
+* ```bashrc```- shortcuts for test development and translating hex to ascii

+## Getting Started

+Any mainstream Linux server should support all prerequisites.
+Each linux distro has it's own software ecosystem, You should be familiar with your system's software management tools and configuration.
+In general most systems require the 'extended' or 'community' repositories enabled for that platform to install the needed software.
+For example, to install expext-lite on ubuntu requires the ["Universe" repository](https://help.ubuntu.com/community/Repositories#Managing_Repositories) be enabled, and on RPM-based systems you might need the ["EPEL" repository](https://fedoraproject.org/wiki/EPEL).

 ### Installing

 Clone this repository onto the system or use the GitHub "clone or download" button for other options.
 E.g.: